The characteristic variety for Feigin and Odesskii's elliptic algebras: The invertible -module and the divisor

 In this section we use labeled graphs as bookkeeping devices for certain divisors on $E^g$.
 As a consequence we provide another proof for \cref{le.kl} when $D=D_{n/k}$.

-\begin{definition} A {\sf weighted graph} is an unoriented graph with an integer label on each of its edges (some of which can be loops).
+\begin{definition} A {\sf labeled graph} is an unoriented graph with an integer label on each of its edges (some of which can be loops; there is at most one edge for each pair of vertices).
 The label $0$ means that the respective edge is not present.

 We use $G$ to denote both the labeled and unlabeled graph when no confusion arises.
-We write $G^0$ and $G^1$ for the sets of vertices and edges respectively.
+We write $G^0$ {G^0@$G^{0}$} and $G^1$ {G^1@$G^{1}$} for the sets of vertices and edges respectively.
 For $e\in G^1$ we write $\ell_e\in \ZZ$ for its label.
 We introduce the following objects.